crmulder/PKMN-speed-check/README.md

 https://crmulder.github.io/PKMN-speed-check/

 TODO:
-Change web icon
+-Change web icon
-Change page title
+- Change page title
-Built in drop down menu vs custom one?
+- Built in drop down menu vs custom one?
-Experiment more with accessing the API
+- Experiment more with accessing the API
-Get more comfortable with techniques for dealing with asynchronously loaded elements
+- Get more comfortable with techniques for dealing with asynchronously loaded elements

 --------------------